How Service Agreement Escrow Accounting Works

 - Sell a service agreement to a customer,

 - Create (record) the new service agreement for the customer, and

 - Create the planned maintenance work orders for the service agreement, from the service agreement.

 The behind-the-scenes transactions which occur when using service agreement escrow accounting are as described below.

 - When a service agreement is sold, the prepaid funds are temporarily recorded as income.

-- In the next steps, as planned work orders are created, special journal entries are also created automatically.
+- In the next steps, as planned work orders are created, special journal entries, called Escrow Movements, are created automatically.